Seth Meyers: Saturday Night Live

 Meyers received critical praise for his part in several iconic SNL sketches during his tenure.
-During the 2008 United States presidential election, Meyers wrote the sketches for former SNL cast member Tina Fey, who returned as a guest star to impersonate Republican vice presidential candidate Sarah Palin.
-Meyers created the famed phrase uttered by Fey's Palin, "I can see Russia from my house."

-During their time as hosts on Weekend Update, Meyers and Poehler had a popular recurring bit, "Really!?! with Seth and Amy."
+During the 2008 United States presidential election, he wrote the sketches for former SNL cast member Tina Fey, who returned as a guest star to impersonate Republican vice presidential candidate Sarah Palin.
+He created the famed if inaccurate phrase uttered by Fey's Palin, "I can see Russia from my house."
+While they were hosts on Weekend Update, Meyers and Poehler had a popular recurring bit, "Really!?! with Seth and Amy."
 Both hosts would take turns mocking people in the news, ending each point with a heavily sarcastic "Really!?!", which Rolling Stone writer Jon Blistein characterized as a "torrent of exasperation and bewilderment."
 Following Poehler's departure from the show in 2008, they revived the "Really!?!" segment several times when she returned as a guest.
 After Meyers left the show for his own talk show, Poehler made a surprise appearance on Late Night with Seth Meyers in June 2015 to join Meyers in mocking Sports Illustrated sportswriter Andy Benoit, after he disparaged women's sports as "not worth watching."

 Additionally, the "Abe Lincoln" sketch Meyers wrote for Louis C.K., done in the style of his sitcom, Louie, and the Girls parody, starring Tina Fey as the new Albanian "girl", were praised by critics as among the best sketches Meyers contributed to SNL.
 Meyers supported and picketed during the 2007–08 Writers Guild of America strike.
 When interviewed, he said, "We all know how lucky we are to have the jobs we have.
 We're not asking for much.
 You have to change the rules because people are watching TV in a different way."
 Even so, he mentioned in interviews that he regretted missing much of the presidential election primary season.

-Meyers performed in his final episode of SNL February 1, 2014.
+Meyers performed in his final episode of SNL on February 1, 2014.
 Strong, Poehler, Bill Hader (in character as Stefon), Andy Samberg, and Fred Armisen (as former New York state governor David Paterson) joined him at the Weekend Update desk.
-Meyers returned to host the show in 2018, with Paul Simon as the musical guest.
+Meyers returned to host the show in 2018 and Paul Simon was the musical guest.